pulumi/pulumi-hugo/themes/default/content/docs/troubleshooting/faq.md

 Run `pulumi login`, and you’ll be back to using the Pulumi Service.
 You will need to migrate any existing stacks to the Service.

-### I've been using a self-managed backend, can I migrate to the Pulumi Service?
+### How to migrate from a self-managed backend to the Pulumi Service?

-Yes, you can!
 The Pulumi CLI allows you to export and import checkpoints so you can do the following.
 Suppose the stack “my-app-production” has been managed with a local checkpoint file, and you want to migrate it to pulumi.com.
 If you are currently logged in to the local endpoint, run the following commands:

 ```sh
 $ pulumi stack select my-app-production # switch to the stack we want to export